kramer2024/ai-case-study/README.md

-# AI-case-study
+### Case Study - AI research

 ![alt text](image.png)

 ## Overview and Origin

 For many years the world operated on paper documents having to be physically signed and read to ensure completion and accuracy of data input.
 The recent trend in the world has been to move ever closer to a 'paperless' environment yet there is still so much real paper still in existence and in process of being transferred into digital content.
 Many companies have helped in the digitization of documents to make content available in an easier to reach fashion for broader consumption for users.
 With this digital transformation has come a company started in 2015 by a student in an MIT PhD program.
 Anant Bhardwaj started Instabase Inc after getting guidance from his mentors at MIT to pursue different research projects.
 He then decided to drop out of the PhD program and pursue his passion for enabling business and process automation for consuming and enabling easy access to digital documents and unstructured data.
-The company started off with initial funding of $3.75m raised in 2015 with another $105m raised in a Series B during 2019 then most recently another $45m in Series C raised in 2023.
+Starting a company that did not exist previously requires the help of many people and ultimately **investors**! *The company started off with initial funding of $3.75m raised in 2015 with another $105m raised in a Series B during 2019 then most recently another $45m in Series C raised in 2023.* They have been and continue to be supported by multiple Ventura Capital companies that help generate the funding required to continue to research and improve their product.

 ## Business Activities